-Lockers are considered the property of the school and may be inspected from time to time for health and safety factors and to search the personal effects of a student if the school believes there is sufficient cause for doing so.
+Lockers are considered the property of the school and the Administration reserves the right, in its discretion, to open and/or search lockers.
 Students should fit all book bags, books and other belongings into a locker in order to keep the hallway clear.